-The area described consists of two anchorages (with moorings available), on the east side of the Isle of Arran.
-Both Brodick, being the main ferry terminal for the Isle of Arran, and Lamlash being larger village can offer shoreside facilities for visitors.
+.... on the Isle of Arran.
+Both Brodick, being the main ferry terminal for the Isle of Arran, and Lamlash being larger village can offer shore-side facilities for visitors to the East side of the island.
+Loch Ranza at the Northern end of the island is a popular stopping place enroute the Crinan Canal

 Brodick is completely exposed to the East, therefore only suitable for use when the wind is in the West.
 Lamlash is sheltered from the East by Holy Island, but a quick glance at the photo gallery will show that this shelter is somewhat tenuous for small boats, the Lamlash anchorage being more suitable for a fleet of battleships.

-Nevertheless both locations offer a number visitors mooring buoys, and even in easterlies the small craft skipper will find some shelter in the lee of Holy Island, the Lamlash anchorage not being far from Brodick.
+Nevertheless both Eastern locations offer a number visitors mooring buoys, and even in easterlies the small craft skipper will find some shelter in the lee of Holy Island, the Lamlash anchorage not being far from Brodick.

 Tidal flows in and out of the North channel are not dramatic, 0.5 kn to 1kn.